-Premiere Pro CC is the continually evolving professional video editing program from Adobe.
+Adobe Premiere Pro CC is the continually evolving piece of video editing software that comes as part of Adobe Creative Cloud.
 It’s the sum of decades of design, feedback and refinement.
 Adobe does a stellar job of listening to its users and providing the tools and features they want.
 The result is a non-linear editor that has the power, versatility and depth to create any video project you put to it, whether it be a full-length movie, music video, vlog post or instructional demonstration.
 This professional video editor is one of the few names in the business that earns the title “industry standard.”

 The first step when creating any video project with Premiere Pro is capturing or importing your video footage, audio and other elements into the software.
 Importing media that's already on your computer is straightforward, and capturing files from digital media, such as your camera, is similarly simple.
 One of this program’s biggest advantages is its comprehensive camera support.
 You can import footage and other media from nearly any device.
 As such, you don't have to worry about proprietary formats while you work with footage from disparate camera types.

 Premiere Pro CC caters to the nuanced demands of pro and veteran video editors.
 For example, you may take hours applying effects to a specific clip in the timeline, but the source footage is much longer, and other clips are used elsewhere in the timeline.
 Instead of having to make those specific alterations to each clip in the timeline, Premiere Pro lets you apply effects and alterations to footage while it is still in the media bin.
 This means you do the work once, then whenever you use a clip from that footage in the timeline, the effects are already in place.
 This may seem like small thing, but it's a huge timesaver and an example of how Adobe is focused on making the editing process easier and faster.